I apply my background as a technical writer with a Master of Science degree to evaluate products and clearly explain their features.

 What Is a Good Recommended Surge Protector?

-You can also find power strips with surge protection.
-If you only want surge protection, and don't need guaranteed power without interruption, I recommend the Tripp Lite Isobar that I use to protect my expensive video and stereo equipment.
-It has 10 Outlets and enough room to plug in a few large transformer adapters, as shown in the image below.
+I use the Isobar to protect my expensive video and stereo equipment.
+It has 10 Outlets and enough room to plug in up to four large transformer adapters.

 3570 Joules of Surge Protection for Power and Phone lines